Russian on trial in Austria over execution-style killing - NewsBreak

 Russian on trial in Austria over execution-style killing

-A court in Austria convicted a Russian man of murder Friday over the execution-style shooting death of a 43-year-old Chechen in a Vienna suburb last year that drew international attention amid claims the killing had been politically motivated.
+BERLIN (AP) — A Russian man went on trial Friday in Austria over the execution-style shooting death of a 43-year-old Chechen in a Vienna suburb last year.

-A spokesman for the regional court in Korneuburg said jurors reached a unanimous verdict in the case during the one-day trial.

-The defendant, a 48-year-old ethnic Chechen who wasn't named for privacy reasons, was sentenced to life in prison, said court spokesman Wolfgang Schuster-Kramer.
+Prosecutors were unable to determine whether the killing was politically motivated or resulted from an argument the men had over a gun deal, Austrian public broadcaster ORF reported.

 Members of the Chechen exile community in Austria said the victim of the July 2020 slaying might have been targeted for criticizing the authoritarian leader of Russia’s Chechnya region, Ramzan Kadyrov.

-But the court was presented with no concrete evidence proving that the killing was politically motivated, said Schuster-Kramer.
+A defense lawyer has said the man on trial, who is also an ethnic Chechen, did not carry out the shooting at an industrial estate in Gerasdorf, northeast of Vienna, blaming the victim’s bodyguard instead, ORF reported.

-Prosecutors said the victim was shot six times, including once in the head from a short distance, shortly after the men met at an industrial estate in Gerasdorf, northeast of Vienna.
-Blood from the victim and gunshot particles were found on the clothing of the defendant, who denied responsibility for the killing.
+The victim was shot six times, including once in the head from a short distance, prosecutors said.

-A defense lawyer instead blamed the shooting on the victim's bodyguard, Austrian public broadcaster ORF reported.
+The trial is taking place in Korneuburg amid heightened security measures.
+The defendant, who wasn’t named for privacy reasons, could face life imprisonment if convicted of murder.

 There have been several attacks on Chechens abroad in recent years.